Missouri Sports Betting: What's Coming in 2025 - RotoGrinders

 Alternatives to Online Sports Betting

 Missouri sports betting launches in December, but players already have a couple of workarounds.
-Daily Fantasy Sports and social sportsbooks have been running for years, giving locals ways to test edges before legal books hit.
+Daily fantasy sports and social sportsbooks have been running for years, giving locals ways to test edges before legal books hit.

 Daily Fantasy Sports in Missouri